 Lunar Ribus

 This page is regularly updated to track progress on a project to research mountains and craters of the Moon with a prominence or depth of 1000 metres or more.
-Given that the current publication covering Earth is titled The Relative Mountains of Earth: The Ribus, the working title for what is hoped to be a second publication is Relative Mountains of the Moon: Lunar Ribus.
+The existing publication covering Earth is titled The Relative Mountains of Earth: The Ribus.
+The original working title for what is hoped to be a second publication was Relative Mountains of the Moon: Lunar Ribus but the project is likely to include Mars too…

 ———————————————————————-